-As part of these Plans, Council has received funds for which it will be required to expend the monies in
+As part of these Plans, Council has received funds for which it will be required to expend the monies in accordance with those Plans.

-Notes to the Financial Statements for the financial year ended 30 June 2014
+Notes to the Financial Statements for the financial year ended 30 June 2015

 Note 18.
 Contingencies & Other Assets/Liabilities Not Recognised (continued)